VictorAlbertos/RxSocialConnect-Android/README.md

 ## Usage
 Because RxSocialConnect uses RxActivityResult to deal with intent calls, all its requirements and features are inherited too.

-Before attempting to use RxSocialConnect, you need to call `RxSocialConnect.register` in your Android `Application` class, supplying as parameter the current instance, as long as an implementation of [JSONConverter](https://github.com/FuckBoilerplate/RxSocialConnect-Android/blob/master/core/src/main/java/org/fuckboilerplate/rx_social_connect/JSONConverter.java) interface.
+Before attempting to use RxSocialConnect, you need to call `RxSocialConnect.register` in your Android `Application` class, supplying as parameter the current instance and an encryption key in order to save the tokens on disk encrypted, as long as an implementation of [JSONConverter](https://github.com/FuckBoilerplate/RxSocialConnect-Android/blob/master/core/src/main/java/org/fuckboilerplate/rx_social_connect/JSONConverter.java) interface.

 Because RxSocialConnect requires a json converter to save on disk the tokens retrieved, you need to supply an implementation of `JSONConverter` interface, using whatever JSON libary you prefer.
 Or you can use the built-in implementation based on [gson](https://github.com/google/gson) library.
 In order to use this [GsonConverter](https://github.com/FuckBoilerplate/RxSocialConnect-Android/blob/master/gson_converter/src/main/java/io/victoralbertos/rx_social_connect/GsonConverter.java) class, you need to add the next dependency to gradle: